heckj/DocCArchiveTransformer/README.md

 > NOTE: This isn't the same code as Helge's lovely
 > [DocCArchive library](https://github.com/DoccZz/DocCArchive), which he built
-> and maintains manually.
+> and maintains by hand.
 It serves loosely the same purpose, but is independently
-> created based on Source content available from
+> created based on OpenAPI data declarations provided from
 > [Swift's DocC](https://github.com/swiftlang/swift-docc/).

 The data files for ingesting DocC archives source from the